vault27/Foundation/bgp.md

 - What networks are advertised by default? - none - only received via BGP
 - Network command: Look for a route in the router’s current IP routing table that **exactly** matches the parameters of the network command; if the IP route exists, put the equivalent NLRI into the local BGP table.
 With this logic, connected routes, static routes, or IGP routes could be taken from the IP routing table and placed into the BGP table for later advertisement.
 When the router removes that route from its IP routing table, BGP then removes the NLRI from the BGP table, and notifies neighbors that the route has been withdrawn.
 If auto-summary is enabled, then it matched all of its subnets
 - route-map can be used in network command to manipulate path attributes, including next hop

+ ## Redistribution

+ - When we configure redistribution from OSPF weight is 32768, Path is ?, Local Pref is not set by default, origin code is Incomplete - ?

 ## Route maps